NotebookLM CLI & MCP Server

 - "Create flashcards for studying, medium difficulty"

-- "Generate an infographic in landscape orientation"
+- "Generate an infographic in landscape orientation with professional style"

 - "Build a mind map from my research sources"